THE RESEARCH PROGRAMME

 The features to be incorporated into tools designed to direct attention to the key features of new forms of public surveillance of public servants as managers charged with the duties which have been mentioned are less clear.
 But there is no mistaking the need to move from concepts of government and supervision based in hierarchy to concepts of democracy grounded in fluid, network-based, and issues-oriented arrangements.

-Pilot versions of tools to assess both organisational climate (in relevant terms) and public perceptions of society and how it works, including the role of democracy, bureaucracy, and the market place have been developed.
+Pilot versions of tools to assess both organisational climate (in relevant terms) and public perceptions of society and how it works, including the role of democracy, bureaucracy, and the market place have been developed and are available for further collaborative development.